 Vietnamese born Duy Huynh creates poetic and contemplative acrylic paintings.
-Duy draws inspiration from a variety of storytellers in formats that range from music and movies to ancient folklore and comic book adventures.
-While much of his work is deeply personal, his clever and often times humorous use of symbolism and wordplay invites the viewer to create their own storyline.
+Drawing inspiration from a variety of storytellers in formats that range from music and movies to ancient folklore and comic book adventures – much of Duy’s work is deeply personal.
+His clever and often times humorous use of symbolism and wordplay invites the viewer to create their own storyline.

 Themes of geographical and cultural displacement are prevalent in Duy’s artwork.
 Ethereal characters maintain a serene, precarious balance, often in a surreal or dreamlike setting.
 With his figures, Duy explores motion along with emotion in order to portray not just the beauty of the human form, but also the triumph of the human spirit.
 Images that recur, such as boats, trains, suitcases, and anything with the ability of flight relate to travel, whether physical or spiritual.

-Duy Huynh also attempts to literally and symbolically connect fluid patterns in nature/wildlife with that of human made aspirations.
-The results are often hybrid dreamscapes filled with melodic manifestations and flowering fragments that transcend limitations of logic.
+Many of Duy’s paintings are hybrid dreamscapes filled with melodic manifestations and flowering fragments that transcend limitations of logic, born from an attempt to literally and symbolically connect fluid patterns in nature/wildlife with that of human made aspirations.
 The goal is to nurture a visual language that evokes a sense of wonderment while celebrating the fragility of a precarious life.

 Duy’s interest in art began shortly after his arrival to the States in the early eighties.
 With difficulties adapting to new surroundings and language, he took refuge in the art of comics, cartoons, and graffiti.
 His first art commission came in the third grade when a classmate hired him to draw the Teenage Mutant Ninja Turtles.
 Payment came in the form of 2 dollars and chocolate milk for the week.
 More importantly, Duy learned it was possible to make a connection through the use of a visual language.
 This simple experience serves as a reminder for him even today to always enjoy and maintain his childhood love.